 Leica M10 versus Leica SL

-An illustration of the physical size and weight of the Leica M10 and the Leica SL is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M10 – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Leica M10 and the Leica SL.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M10 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is considerably larger (37 percent) than the Leica M10.
 Moreover, the SL is markedly heavier (28 percent) than the M10.
 It is noteworthy in this context that the SL is splash and dust-proof, while the M10 does not feature any corresponding weather-sealing.